 The Treasure Valley Canopy Network (Network) is a public-private partnership that collaborates to inform sustainable development of healthy and vibrant Treasure Valley cities.
 Here is a brief progression of how the Network has grown into a locally supported partnership that is having a positive impact on our region and its urban forest.

-In 2009, Idaho Department of Lands (IDL) - Community Forestry Program, convened a diverse team of Treasure Valley partners to discuss opportunities for addressing challenges facing our rapidly growing communities.
+- 2009 -- Idaho Department of Lands (IDL) - Community Forestry Program, convened a diverse team of Treasure Valley partners to discuss opportunities for addressing challenges facing our rapidly growing communities.
 These challenges included: clean water, clean air, stormwater management, energy use, economic development, and planned growth.

-In 2011, Idaho Department of Lands and its team of Treasure Valley partners were awarded a grant form the US Forest Service to gather key data and contribute solutions toward overcoming these challenges through enhanced planning and management.
+- 2011 -- IDL and its team of Treasure Valley partners were awarded a grant form the US Forest Service to gather key data and contribute to solutions toward overcoming these challenges through enhanced planning and management.

-In 2013, Treasure Valley partners, working with the geospatial technology firm Plan-It Geo, produced an urban tree canopy assessment and geospatial tools.
+- 2013 -- Treasure Valley partners, working with the geospatial technology firm Plan-It Geo, produced an urban tree canopy assessment and geospatial tools.
 These data and tools allow planners and managers to develop and manage the urban forest strategically – maximizing benefits and reducing overall costs, resulting in healthier, more vibrant communities.

 - 2014 -- Partners formed the Treasure Valley Canopy Network, a group of professionals who serve communities of the Treasure Valley by collaborating on projects and programs that are building and maintaining our urban forest resource.
 From 2014 - 2017, Network coordination and facilitation was financially supported by Idaho Department of Lands (IDL) Community Forestry Program and the US Forest Service.